JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/technical/slow_mode.md

 `0` value means that the slow mode is disabled for this room.
 Any positive value is the time, in seconds, users must wait between two messages.
+Any invalid (non-positive integer) value sent by the server MUST be considered as equal to `0` (in case of a bad implementation).

 Here is an example of response the server could send when a client is [querying room information](https://xmpp.org/extensions/xep-0045.html#disco-roominfo):